microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-extensibility.md

 >- If both `DocumentationAttribute`  and `DocumentationProvider` exist for the same type, `DocumentationAttribute`  will be used.
->- `DocumentationAttribute`  will not be searched in parent classes
+>- `DocumentationAttribute`  will not be searched in parent classes.
->- If `DocumentationProvider` has not been added, help URL will be get from first parent class that has this provider, otherwise Type Name label will be static
+>- If `DocumentationProvider` has not been added, we will use help URL from the first parent class that has this provider, otherwise Type Name label will not be a hyperlink.